 The Traffic Penalty Tribunal exists as an independent body to determine appeals against Penalty Charges.
-If an owner or the person in charge of the vehicle at the time of the service of the PCN chooses to appeal to the Traffic Penalty Tribunal, then the right to pay the charge at the reduced rate will be forfeited.
-There is no additional charge to motorists for this service.
+If an owner/keeper chooses to appeal to the Traffic Penalty Tribunal, then he/she forfeits the right to pay the charge at the reduced rate.
+There is no charge to motorists for this service.

 Appeals must be in writing and the adjudication may be requested either by post or in person.
 Personal appeals would normally be heard in Portsmouth but appellants may nominate any of the locations used by the Adjudication Service throughout the country.
-The correct form and details for this will be sent to the appellant within the formal rejection notice, as an appeal may not be made unless a Notice to Owner has been served.
+The correct form and details for this will be sent to the appellant within the formal rejection notice.

-The Traffic Penalty Tribunal has the power to award costs, either to the appellant or to the Council if either party is found to have behaved in a vexatious or frivolous manner.
+The National Parking Adjudication Service has the power to award costs, either to the appellant or to the Council if either party is found to have behaved in a vexatious or frivolous manner.